adrisan0/house/README.md

 The savings rate editor now uses an interactive curve.
 Click on a year to add a node and drag it to adjust the rate, allowing smooth changes over time.
 The chart adapts automatically when the "Years until purchase" value changes.
+When you modify the constant savings slider, the curve resets so the equalizer moves in real time.
+You can also enable a fixed monthly expense by checking "Usar gasto fijo" and adjusting the new slider to set the amount.

 ## Professional Tools & Libraries